Home / SBOM / How to Generate an SBOM with Free Open Source Tools

 syft alpine:latest -o spdx-json

-You’ll see there is a lot more data than the table view allows!
-You should see something resembling:
+Notice there is a lot more data than the table view allows!
+Indeed, there’s more data than we can fit in this article.
+However, the above command should produce something resembling:

 {